 Learn how to add and edit WordPress posts here:

 Deleting a category does not delete posts assigned to that category.
-Instead, any posts that were assigned to deleted categories will be reassigned to the default category (see further below).
+Instead, posts that were assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).

 You can delete WordPress categories individually, or in bulk.